-Chief Operating Officer, from 02/01/2016 to present, Global Atlantic Re Limited
+Chief Operating Officer, from 02/01/2016 to 12/31/2024, Global Atlantic Re Limited

-Kymn Astwood is responsible for GA Re's Bermuda Operations functions, which includes treasury operations, regulatory compliance and corporate governance.
+Kymn Astwood retired from Global Atlantic effective 12/31/2024.
+During his time, he was responsible for Global Atlantic Re's Bermuda Operations functions, which includes treasury operations, regulatory compliance and corporate governance.
 Mr. Astwood joined the Goldman Sachs reinsurance effort in 1999 and spent most of his time in Global Atlantic's property and casualty reinsurance business, which was sold in 2015.
 Prior to joining Goldman Sachs, Mr. Astwood was Bermuda's Registrar of Companies and Chief Insurance Regulator.
 He also worked with Ernst & Young auditing insurance and reinsurance companies in Bermuda.
 Mr. Astwood is a CPA and earned a Bachelor's degree in Commerce from Saint Mary's University.